xinbot/OpenCourse/README.md

 # Artificial-Intelligence

-Assigment from MIT Opencourseware 6.034
+Assigments from MIT Opencourseware 6.034